 Actinic keratosis appears as thick, crusty, and scaly areas of bumps or patches on the skin.

-Excess exposure to the sun’s ultraviolet rays is a common cause of this.
+Excess exposure to the sun’s ultraviolet rays is a common cause.
 While they increase the chances of skin cancer, not all cases of actinic keratosis receive a diagnosis of skin cancer.

 Actinic cheilitis is a form of actinic keratosis that appears on the lips.
 It is a precancerous lesion, and too much sun exposure can cause it.